zjalic/MotoCom/Privacy_Policy.md

 7. Debug Data

-The Application does not use any bug reporting service.
-All issues and bugs can be raised on the GitHub project: https://github.com/zjalic/MotoCom/issues
+The Application does not collect or store any debug data.
+We do not utilize any bug reporting services.
+Should you encounter any issues or bugs while using the app, we encourage you to report them directly to us via our GitHub project page: https://github.com/zjalic/MotoCom/issues.
+Your feedback helps us improve the MotoCom app for all users.

 8. Contact Us